 Acknowledgements

 The authors would like to thank Oscar Aguado for identifying pollinator species.
-We would also like to acknowledge the efforts of the editor Cédric Gaucherel, as well as those of Michael Lattorff, Nicolas Deguines, and three anonymous reviewers who provided very helpful comments and suggestions in a previous version of this manuscript.
+We would also like to acknowledge the efforts of the editor Cédric Gaucherel, as well as those of Michael Lattorff, Nicolas Deguines, Alberto Pascual, and three anonymous reviewers who provided very helpful comments and suggestions in a previous version of this manuscript.
 AM received funding from a Juan de la Cierva (IJCI-2014-22558) and Ikerbasque fellowships.
 IB acknowledges funding from MSC-PCIG14-GA-2013-631653 BeeFun Project.
 We thank Doñana’s Singular Scientific-Technical Infrastructure (ICTS-RBD) for access to the park.

 Table 1.
 Results of GLMM showing the effect of simple visitation and network structure metrics on A) species-level fruit set and B) average number of seeds per fruit based on best model selected.
 Bold letters indicate variables with large effects.